-- Minimize the area occupied by driveways and parking spaces to allow for increased landscaping opportunities and reduced impervious cover. - In order to increase the amount of surface water infiltration, in particular on narrow lots where paved areas occupy a large percentage of the yard, consider permeable paving for hard surface areas (e.g. parking spots, walkways, driveways). - Where driveways and walkways abut each-other, use contrasting materials to distinguish and highlight the walkway to front door. - For dwellings with attached garages, the garage should be flush with or recessed behind the habitable portion of the dwelling to ensure windows, projecting balconies, living space and landscaping are dominant elements facing the public streetscape.
+- Minimize the area occupied by driveways and parking spaces to allow for increased landscaping opportunities and reduced impervious cover. - In order to increase the amount of surface water infiltration, in particular on narrow lots where paved areas occupy a large percentage of the yard, consider permeable paving for hard surface areas (e.g. parking spots, walkways, driveways). - Where driveways and walkways abut each-other, use contrasting materials to distinguish and highlight the walkway to front door. - Detached garages are permitted in New Planned Areas and provide opportunity for an Additional Residential Unit.
+Detached garages should be setback behind the main dwelling.